 The Insurance Information Institute recommends getting at least three price quotes when you’re shopping for a better rate.

 You’ll likely see plenty of company names you know when you use a comparison site, but you also may run into some that are less familiar.
-If you’re intrigued by a company’s rates and coverage options but if you want more information, you can read consumer reviews online.
+If you’re intrigued by a company’s rates and coverage options but want more information, you can read consumer reviews online.

 You also can check out a company’s financial health with a rating service like AM Best or Standard & Poor’s.
 And you can contact your state insurance department to ask about any complaints related to a particular insurer.

 Once you’ve done some research, you also may want to contact your current insurance provider to see what savings options it might offer to keep you as a customer.

 Recommended: How Much Auto Insurance Do I Really Need?